• Skip to primary navigation

 Delaware Disability Rights

-You may also find that laws regarding rights for the disabled are confusing.
+You may also find that laws regarding the rights of people with disabilities are confusing.
 It can be challenging to know if your child has been discriminated against or if they are being denied access at school or in other situations.

 A lawyer specializing in disability rights can help you figure it all out.

-Both federal and state laws protect the disabled from discrimination.
+Both federal and state laws protect people with disabilities from discrimination.
 For example, the Americans with Disabilities Act ensures broad rights and access to both children and adults with disabilities.[3]

 Individuals with Disabilities Education Act guarantees disabled children get individualized education services that match what other students receive to the extent possible.[4]